Azure Rights Management Deployment Roadmap

 For more information, see Configuring Applications for Azure Rights Management.

-If you have on-premises services that you want to use with Windows Azure Rights Management, install and configure the Rights Management connector.
+If you have on-premises services that you want to use with Azure Rights Management, install and configure the Rights Management connector.
 For more information, see Deploying the Azure Rights Management Connector.

 After client computers and applications have been enabled for Rights Management, you can publish and consume protected content, and log how your company is using Rights Management.
 For more information, see Using Azure Rights Management.